Green River/Lodore Canyon Trip Details

 Where and when to meet:

-We’ll meet you at 8:00 pm the evening before your trip begins at the Dinosaur Inn and Suites (251 E. Main St. Vernal, UT 84078 – 435/315-0123).
-At the pre-trip meeting, we’ll give you your waterproof bags, go over final trip logistics, and answer any last minute questions.
+We’ll meet you at 8:00 pm the evening before your trip begins near the swimming pool at the Dinosaur Inn and Suites (435/315-0123) in Vernal, Utah.
+We’ll give you your waterproof bags, go over final trip logistics, and answer any last minute questions.
+The following morning we will re-convene at Split Mountain Boat Ramp in Dinosaur National Monument for the shuttle to the launch site.
+Your lead guide will have directions and times.
+The trip will conclude at Split Mountain around 3:00 p.m. on the last day.

 How to get there:

-Flying: You can fly directly into Vernal via Denver on United Airlines or you can fly into Salt Lake City (Delta, Southwest, Alaska and many others) and rent a car for the 3 hour drive to Vernal.
+Flying: You can fly into Salt Lake City and rent a car for the three-hour drive to Vernal or fly directly into Vernal through Denver on United/SkyWest.
 For transportation between the airport and your motel contact your motel or Vernal City Cab (435/414-1779).
+If you fly directly into Vernal and do not have a car for the drive to Split Mountain Boat Ramp, contact us so that we can help you arrange this transportation.

 Where to Stay: